 - Protein is important too.
 It is recommended you get 1.2 – 1.6 grams of protein per kilogram of your body weight each day.

 - Momma always said to take your vitamins.
 To help you hit your recommended vitamins and minerals, a multivitamin or mineral tablet each day can be useful.

 - Keep your Vitamin D up in the winter.
 Your body needs sunlight — which the winter decidedly lacks — to synthesize vitamin D. In these dark months take a Vitamin D supplement.
 We recommend Garden of Life’s Raw D3.

 - Zinc kills colds.
 If you do end up getting a cold, 75 mg zinc acetate lozenges can shorten your sickness if you take one per day and catch the cold within 24 hours of its onset.

 - Stay away from the booze.
 Binge drinking suppresses your immune system and leaves you vulnerable to pathogenic attack.

 - Fighting the travel bug.
-Probiotics can help keep you from getting sick while travelling if you take 1010 live bacteria per day.
+Probiotics can help keep you from getting sick while traveling if you take 1010 live bacteria per day.

-Following these guidelines is a great evidence based approaches to reduce your chances of getting sick and keep your body ready to hit the gym.
-Stay healthy Fast Twitch Grandmas!
+Following these guidelines is a great evidence-based approach to reduce your chances of getting sick and keep your body ready to hit the gym.

 Related Article: Increase Your Immune System Through Exercise